Kids inspect the tree canopy with their Tacoma Nature Center guide on the Family Nature Experience. Credit: Devon Hammer

 I left feeling so grateful for the experience and I hope more places follow Tacoma Nature Center’s lead and offer similar types of COVID-safe programs.
 Our kids need this now.

 Find it: Tacoma Nature Center is located at 1919 S. Tyler St. in Tacoma.
 On the grounds, you'll find the Tacoma Nature Center building (temporarily closed), Discovery Pond play area, Snake Lake and two miles of nature trails.

 Hours: You need to book the Family Nature Experience and Turtle Time ahead of time.
 Available times are Monday–Friday at 3 or 4 p.m., plus additional times on Fridays of 9, 10 or 11 a.m.
 Book at least 48 hours in advance.

 Cost: $35 for up to five people (max.) for each experience; discount available for TNC members.

 Group size: Maximum group size is five people from the same family or pod.

 Safety protocols: Masks are required for the duration of the program.
 Temperatures are taken upon arrival, hand sanitizer is readily available and your info will be taken for potential contact tracing, if needed.
 (And it's worth noting that protocols could change again.)

 Parking: There is a large lot directly outside of the Tacoma Nature Center building and playground.

-Restrooms: If you've booked the Family Nature Experience, you will be able to use the onsite restrooms.
+Restrooms: If you've booked the Family Nature Experience or Turtle Time, you will be able to use the onsite restrooms.
 Note that if you're just visiting the play area or trails on your own, there is no restroom available.